Windows installation to "C:\Program Files (x86)\Audacious" causes error at startup

 Moving the installation folder to one without any spaces in the name resolves the problem.
 Even when launched from a path containing spaces, after the error, Audacious appears to have launched correctly -- works fine.

-#3 Updated by John Lindgren about 1 month ago
+#3 Updated by John Lindgren 3 months ago

 - Tracker changed from Bug to Support